Travelcard: Usage

-A Travelcard entitles the holder to unlimited travel in Greater London on London Buses, London Trams, London Underground, London Overground, Docklands Light Railway and National Rail services.
-They provide travel within up to 9 numbered concentric zones, with Zone 1 (which includes the central areas of The City and the West End) at the middle and zones 6, 7, 8 and 9 (which includes London Heathrow Airport and outlying suburbs such as Uxbridge and Upminster, as well as places outside London such as Amersham) at the outer edge.
+A Travelcard entitles the holder to unlimited travel in Greater London on London Buses, London Trams, London Underground, London Overground, Docklands Light Railway, Elizabeth line and National Rail services.
+They provide travel within up to nine numbered concentric zones, with Zone 1 (which includes the central areas of The City and the West End) at the middle and Zone 9 (which includes suburbs outside Greater London such as Amersham and Brentwood).
 On the London Underground, London Overground, DLR and National Rail, the Travelcard is only valid within the zones indicated on the ticket.
 On London Buses any Travelcard, regardless of the zones, can be used on any route.
 On Tramlink any Travelcard valid in zones 3, 4, 5, or 6 can be used on any tram route.
 Travelcards are sold in a limited number of combinations of adjacent zones with different combinations available depending on the length of validity.
 Travelcards for only one zone are no longer sold, having been withdrawn in 2006.
 Travelcards valid for travel in Zone 1 (most of central London) are more expensive than those excluding it, although as of 2011 one-day travelcards not including Zone 1 are no longer sold.

 Travelcards are issued for periods of one day or seven days, or for any period from one month to one year, known as a season Travelcard.
 One day Travelcards can be purchased in Anytime and Off-Peak variants.
 Anytime Travelcard and Off-peak Travelcard.
-An Anytime Travelcard may be used from 00:01 on the date of validity and an Off-peak Travelcard may be used from 09:30 on Monday to Friday, and whole day on weekends and public holidays, with both expire at 04:29 the following day.
+An Anytime Travelcard may be used from 00:01 on the date of validity and an Off-peak Travelcard may be used from 09:30 on Monday to Friday, and whole day on weekends and public holidays, with both expiring at 04:29 the following day.